-Montana Avenue’s stretch of over 150 restaurants and boutiques on the city’s northern edge sits just a short walk from Downtown Santa Monica, yet feels removed from the hustle and bustle of the Promenade and Pier.
-Late night options may be limited, but from sunrise to sunset, a steady stream of shoppers browse the surrounding storefronts amid a relaxed crowd of parents pushing strollers, A-list celebrities and out-of-towners - none of whom seem in a hurry to leave the wealth of juice bars, latte vendors, and outdoor cafés.
+Montana Avenue, which sits at the city’s northern edge, is home to a stretch of more than 150 restaurants and retailers.
+Though it’s just a short walk from Downtown Santa Monica, it feels removed from the hustle and bustle of the Promenade and Pier.
+Late-night options may be limited, but from sunrise to sunset, a steady stream of shoppers browse the surrounding storefronts amid a relaxed crowd of A-list celebrities, out-of-towners, and parents pushing strollers, none of whom seem in a hurry to leave the wealth of juice bars, latte vendors, and outdoor cafés.

 Dedicated do-it-yourselfers will love greens up!, where they can create their own salad from an array of ingredients, toppings, and dressings.
 Think exciting main meal instead of shy and retiring side dish.
 You’ll also find custom juices that are farmers-market fresh.